Time to read: About 7 minutes

 Living the Dream

-I was inspired by Karen’s two pure bred Arabian horses.
-Karen is my dearest friend and on our TravelPaws team.
-There was something about her horses that got to me.
-I’ve always been terrified of horses, yet I found myself drawn to these magnificent beasts.
-They were so majestic.
-They sensed my fear but were intrigued.
-Over time and watching my growing interest, Karen suggested that I take riding lessons and recommended a riding school that caters for people with disabilities.
-It was not just my visual impairment the school needed to cater for, but also the symptoms of my brain injury.
+There's something about horses that captivates me.
+I’ve always been terrified of them, yet I have also found myself drawn to these magnificent beasts.
+They are so majestic.
+On the rare occasion I would interact with them, they seemed to sense my fear but were intrigued.
+My interest grew over time to a point where I began to ponder the possibility of riding lessons.
+I needed to find a riding school that catered to people with disabilities.
+It was not just my visual impairment that the school needed to cater for, but also the symptoms of my brain injury.
 In particular, my balance and my anxiety.
-I was terrified but agreed to try.
+I was terrified but wanted to try.
 Somehow, at some deep level, I knew I would love horse riding.
-Mel, my carer thoroughly researched the riding school and booked me a session.
+Mel, my carer thoroughly researched a riding school that was recommended to me and booked me a session.
 She explained to them my history and I was reassured the experience would be tailored to my needs.

 I pack for all kinds of weather and situations for Nixon in his ‘horsey bag’: a shade tent, collapsible water bowl, plenty of water, a comfy rug, a warm coat and rain jacket, towels for drying off, his cooling vest, poo bags, first aid kit, a towel for muddy paws, dog friendly sunscreen and repellent spray, his toy, nylabone and of course his car harness and seat protector.